psychemedia/winter-tales/src/twelve_months.md

 # The Twelve Months

 In recent times, I originally heard this via Sue Bailey, during the preparation for our *'Tis Tales* set *Winter Tales* in December.
 2022.
-I had a memory of it from way back, though no particular telling or teller — just the sense of the story — but it's one that really resonates for me when I hear it told, even though I haven't yet told it myself.
+I had a memory of it from way back, though no particular telling or teller — just the sense of the story — but it's one that really resonates for me.
+Taffy Thomas also has a version of it in his *Midwinter Folk Tales* collection.

 The gist of the tale is this:

 > Marushka, down trodden, lives with her step-mother and step-sister, Holena.
 Even though it is January, and the depth of Winter, her step-mother sends her out to find March violets; she goes up the mountain, sees a fire around which are twelve stones, with a robed and hooded person sitting on each, three dressed in white (snow), three in green (grass), three in gold (wheat) and three in deep purple (blackberries, or grapes, or dark winter cherries).
 On the largest stone, a man with a white beard and a club: January.
 They ask what she is doing; January swaps with March, and as the girl departs, she finds violets.
 The step-mother sends her to find strawberries; she returns to the mountain, January swaps with June, and she finds strawberries; her step-mother sends her out for red apples, January swaps with September, and she finds red apples, but may only pick two.
-Holena sets off to find more, is disrepectful to January.
+Holena sets off to find more, is disrespectful to January.
 He waves the stick round his head, the fire dies down.
 Holena is lost in a Winter storm.
 Her mother goes out to find her and she is lost too.
 Marushka lives happier ever after.

 Originating from a Czech fairy tale by Bozena Nemcova, the earliest appearance I have found for it is in an 1866 collection of tales translated from Edouard Laboulaye: